dreamfactorysoftware/df-genie/README.markdown

 ## Troubleshooting

 If you get an error at some stage of the installation, fix it and run the script again.
-The script shows the
+The script shows the installation steps to understand at what stage you have a problem.